 Allah is a truth whose existence is perceived and not an idea imagined by the mind.

-This is from the book “Islamic Thought” Many people on the face of the earth, particularly in the West, have conviction in Allah (SWT) and believe Him.
+This is chapter 2 from the book “Islamic Thought” Many people on the face of the earth, particularly in the West, have conviction in Allah (SWT) and believe Him.
 However, their conviction and belief are based on the fact that Allah (SWT) is a thought and not a truth.
-Such people consider the belief in the existence … Continue reading Allah is a truth whose existence is perceived and not an idea imagined by the mind.
+Such people consider the belief in … Continue reading Allah is a truth whose existence is perceived and not an idea imagined by the mind.

 Al-Afkaar and Al-Mafaahem (Thoughts and Concepts)